-The pandemic caused by an outbreak of a new strain of coronavirus, the "COVID-19 pandemic", that is affecting the U.S. and global economy and financial markets and the related responses of government, businesses and individuals are impacting our employees, patients, customers, communities and business operations.
+The pandemic caused by an outbreak of a new strain of coronavirus, (the "COVID-19 pandemic") that is affecting the U.S. and global economy and financial markets and the related responses of government, businesses and individuals are impacting our employees, patients, customers, communities and business operations.
 The implementation of travel bans and restrictions, quarantines, shelter-in-place/stay-at-home and social distancing orders and shutdowns, for example, affected our business in 2020 and 2021.
-More recently, the COVID-19 pandemic and related employee recruitment and retention challenges for ambulatory surgical centers, or ASCs, and hospital out-patient departments, or HOPDs, have slowed the overall pace of cataract procedures performed in the United States, thereby reducing the number of opportunities for ophthalmologists to use DEXTENZA as a treatment for post-surgical ocular inflammation and pain.
+During the first nine months of 2022, the COVID-19 pandemic and related employee recruitment and retention challenges for ambulatory surgical centers ("ASCs"), and hospital out-patient departments ("HOPDs") slowed the overall pace of cataract procedures performed in the United States, thereby reducing the number of opportunities for ophthalmologists to use DEXTENZA as a treatment for post-surgical ocular inflammation and pain.
+In addition, recruitment and retention challenges with regards to the Company's own sales force have adversely affected its ability to market DEXTENZA to ophthalmologists and in the office setting.
 The full extent to which the COVID-19 pandemic will continue to directly or indirectly impact the Company's business, results of operations and financial condition and those of the Company's customers, vendors, suppliers, and collaboration partners will depend on future developments that are highly uncertain and cannot be accurately predicted, including new information that may emerge concerning COVID-19, the actions taken to contain it or treat its impact and the economic impact on local, regional, national and international markets.
 Management continues to actively monitor this situation and the possible effects on the Company's financial condition, liquidity, operations, suppliers, industry, and workforce.
-To date, although the Company has been impacted by the COVID-19 pandemic, the Company has not experienced a material business disruption nor has the Company incurred an impairment of any assets as a result of the COVID-19 pandemic.
 For additional information on risks posed by the COVID-19 pandemic, please see "Item 1A - Risk Factors - Risks Related to the Coronavirus Pandemic," included our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the SEC on February 28, 2022.